pborenstein/tmux-tools/README.md

 ## Overview

-tmux-tools combines the functionality of multiple tmux utilities into a single, modular system:
+tmux-tools provides comprehensive inspection and organization of existing tmux sessions:

-- **Session Status Display**: Tabular view of all sessions, windows, and panes
+- **Session Status Display**: Tabular view of all sessions, windows, and panes with device identification
-- **Detailed Overview**: Tree-structured view with comprehensive session information
+- **Detailed Overview**: Tree-structured view with comprehensive session information and JSON export
-- **Smart Renaming**: Intelligent renaming of sessions and windows with conflict resolution
+- **Smart Renaming**: Intelligent renaming of sessions and windows using configurable name pools
-- **Configuration Management**: Customizable themes, naming pools, and display options
+- **Configuration Management**: Customizable themes, naming schemes, and display options
-- **JSON Output**: Machine-readable format for scripting and automation
+- **Data Export**: Machine-readable JSON format for integration and automation

 ## Architecture